-The word intention has many nuances, yet ultimately means one thing: a goal.
+The word intention has many nuances but ultimately means one thing: a goal.
 Intention is aim, hope, motive, object, point.
 Act or instance of becoming mentally determined to pursue a particular result.
 A purpose or goal that is succinctly planned.
 Purpose, meaning or importance.
 The direction or orientation of the mind.

 Most of us have a ton of choices every day.
 It’s easy to just go with the flow, get lost in the day and waste hours of potential for growth, for peace, for contributing to family or society, for being a friend.
-Social media, the news of the day, health or parenting concerns, and a host of other distractions the world dishes out draws us in and away from what really matters.
-Strong intentions are necessary for following your desired path, no matter how simple or complex.
+Social media, the news of the day, health or parenting concerns, and a host of other distractions the draw us away from what matters most.
+Strong intentions are necessary to follow your desired path, no matter how simple or complex.

 What really matters?

-What matters depends on who you are.
 What is significant, what is meaningful to you?
 When is the last time you really thought about this, and when is the last time you planned your time intentionally to fulfill a purpose?
-Whether you’ve been kicking around plans for a new business in your mind or getting your closet cleaned and organized would make your life easier, you’re going to have to put some intention into getting what is meaningful to you accomplished.
+Whether you’ve been kicking around plans in your mind for a new business or getting your closet organized you’re going to have to get some intention into what is meaningful goals to accomplish much.
 You really were put where you are on purpose, via God’s intention and His invention.
-You have an inner calling to move in one direction or another, and there is peace if not satisfaction and joy in pursuing that calling.
+You have an inner calling to move in one direction or another, and will find peace if not satisfaction and joy in pursuing that calling.

-I tend to read two or three books at a time.
-The books I’m reading right now keep bringing me back to choices I have to make – intentions I need to follow through on for my health, finances, spiritual growth, and the mundane every day stuff that can easily get out of hand.
-The book that spawned this post, The 5 A.M Miracle: Dominate Your Day Before Breakfast, speaks to the benefits of getting up early to carve out time for what matters.
+A couple of books I recently read brought me to seriously consider intentions I need to follow through on for my health, finances, spiritual growth, and every day stuff that can quickly get out of hand.
+The book that spawned this post, The 5 A.M Miracle: Dominate Your Day Before Breakfast, speaks to the benefits of getting up early and carving out time for what matters.
+I’m still not a particularly early riser, but the writing offers excellent perspectives and motivation for examining your intentions and acting on them.
 In the first chapter, author Jeff Sanders says, “… a grand life lived with intention, pursued with ambition, and rewarded with transformation”.
 A grand life lived with intention.
 That spoke to me.

-Grand life doesn’t mean wealthy, well-traveled, famous.
+Grand life doesn’t mean mean wealthy, well-traveled or famous.
 You get to define what a grand life is for you.
 For me, it’s having energy to support family, friends and the church when there is a need.
 My grand life is filled with laughter, love and time in the garden.
 I don’t always make those goals a priority, though – I often live without intention.

 How to create intention